 - Keep hands clean.
-Soot on hands can further soil upholstery, walls, and woodwork.
+Soot on hands can further soil upholstery, walls and woodwork.

 - If electricity is off, empty freezer and refrigerator completely and prop doors open to help prevent odor.

-- If heat is off during winter, poor RV antifreeze in sinks, toilet bowls, holding tanks, and tubs to avoid freezing pipes and fixtures.
+- If heat is off during winter, pour RV antifreeze in sinks, toilet bowls, holding tanks and tubs to avoid freezing pipes and fixtures.